 Some manufacturers escaped this predicament through Indirect Access.
 This approach is not only easy to implement, but also makes a lot of money.
 The reasoning is simple: If a program is accessing the data files of another program, meaning that they interact with one another, manufacturers claim that they are technically getting used by the foreign software.
 Consequently, licenses for this “Indirect Access“ have to be paid for.

-Fairy-tale castle or illusion?
+Indirect access: fairy-tale castle or illusion?

 But Indirect Access is an illusion!
 SAP’s wish to make more money is responsible for creating Indirect Access.
 From a technological perspective, the interaction between user programs is called interoperability which is strictly regulated by the EU software directive.
 Therefore, it is the very nature of every software to communicate with other programs.